conanbatt/interview-practice/backend/coding.md

 **Bonus**: add a difficulty parameter to the generator.
 The difficulty criteria are ambiguous, so you can choose your definition for this task.

-## 4 in a line
+## Connect4

-Four in a line is a game where two players take turns to place a token on columns that drop to the bottom.
-When a player forms 4 of his tokens in a line - horizontally, vertically ,or diagonally - the player wins.
+Connect4 is a game where two players take turns placing a token on columns that drop to the bottom.
+When a player forms 4 of his tokens in a line - horizontally, vertically,or diagonally - the player wins.

 [Visualization](https://i.ebayimg.com/images/g/DzMAAOSwSjxj6m0e/s-l1600.jpg)